Most people still use box springs today because “that’s how we’ve always done it”.

 Easier to clean underneath

 Have you ever tried to vacuum under the bed?
 Not very easy right?
-The 5″ of space between the box spring and the floor don’t provide for much wiggle room.
+The 5″ of space between the box spring and the floor doesn’t provide much wiggle room.

 If you have hard floors, it’s nearly impossible to sweep or mop under there.